Are you still rebuilding the meeting note format from scratch every time — once for 1-on-1s, again for team standups, again for sales calls?

 - Surfaced pain points:

-- Latent pain points (visible but not articulated by them):
+- Latent pain points (visible but not articulated):

-- Past attempts and why they didn't work:
+- Past attempts and why they didn't stick:

 ## Metrics

-- Cost / time the customer loses today on this problem:
+- Cost / time lost on this problem today:

 - Expected outcome (numerical) if solved: